gretchenriggs/Nature...Or-Not-/README.md

 Lastly, for ease in dealing with the order of my input matrices, though I was using Theano as my backend for the neural network, I used the tf (TensorFlow) option for dimension order, which expects the data to be in (# of images) x (# of rows) x (# of columns) x (# of channels) order.
 Since this is the usual ordering of my image data, 53600 x 124 x 124 x 3, this worked out nicely.
 The default Theano dimension ordering is (# of images) x (# of channels) x (# of rows) x (# of columns), which would have been 53600 x 3 x 124 x 124.

 ## Architecture
+Why use a convolutional neural net (CNN)?<br>

+Traditional neural networks are fully connected, meaning every neuron in one layer is connected to every neuron in the next layer.
+The number of neurons and weights to learn adds up quickly.<br>

+With a convolutional neural network, the neurons in each layer are sparsely connected and the weights are often shared.
+This is achieved by using a filter (kernel), usually of size 3x3 or 5x5, that "slides" over the image and is convolved with only the window it is associated with at each stride.
+The stride of the window usually is 1 or 2 pixels, so there is some overlap between windows.
+The output of the convolution is a feature map for each specified number of filters used.

 The convolutional neural network (CNN) can learn that hard fixed lines and shapes, discerned from greater pixel differentiation, are more likely to be man-made objects, whereas images with less pixel differentiation, hence softer edges, are more likely to come from a natural setting.
 Brighter and more uniform colors are generally more likely to come from man-made objects.
 And very regular patterns, some that may be indiscernable to the human eye, are more likely to be manufactured by mankind.

 Here's the CNN I've built to detect these features in my extracted images:

 <img src="images/cnn_arch_pt1.png" width=85% height=85% alt="CNN Architecture gif"/>
 <img src="images/cnn_arch_pt2.png" width=120 height=255 alt="CNN Architecture gif"/>

+My CNN starts of with Input Layer being convolved with 32-3x3 filters to create 32 feature maps.
+These feature maps are then convolved again with another set of 32-3x3 filters, creating an additional 32 feature maps.

+Next the feature maps are desampled using MaxPooling, which uses a 2x2 filter that takes the Max pixel value of the 4 pixels included in each computation over the feature maps.
+This reduces the spatial size of the representation and also prevents overfitting.

 Batch Size = 32<br>
 Number of Epochs = 20 - Iterations of Forward and Back Propagations<br>